bravechou2009/vanilla-docs/docs/developers/plugins/index.html.md

 $this->fireEvent('Kaboom');
 ```

-Now in our `Handler` method above, $Args would be an array of `'DuckDodgers' => '24.5'`.
-If we set `$Args['DuckDodgers'] = 0;` in our `handler` method, it would also be changed back in the `DiscussionsController` because it was passed by reference.
+Now in our `Handler` method above, $args would be an array of `'DuckDodgers' => '24.5'`.
+If we set `$args['DuckDodgers'] = 0;` in our `handler` method, it would also be changed back in the `DiscussionsController` because it was passed by reference.

 To invoke a handler on ALL methods, use the prefix `base` instead of an object name.
-Example: `base_baboom_handler`.
+Example: `base_kaboom_handler`.
 It is best to avoid unnecessary calls by using this *very* conservatively.

 Custom events are added on a case-by-case basis as the need arises.
 If you feel you need a new event, request it on the community forum.